The Psychology of Forgetting and Why Memory Fails

-Forgetting from long term memory (LTM) can be explained using the theories of interference and lack of consolidation.
+- Forgetting from long term memory (LTM) can be explained using the theories of interference, retrieval failure and lack of consolidation.

 Trace Decay Theory of Forgetting

-This theory suggests short term memory can only hold information for between 15 and 30 seconds unless it is rehearsed.
-After this time the information decays (fades away).
+This theory suggests short-term memory can only hold information for between 15 and 30 seconds unless it is rehearsed.
+After this time the information / trace decays and fades away.

 Support for the idea that forgetting from short-term memory might be the result of decay over time came from research carried out by Brown (1958) in the United Kingdom, and Peterson and Peterson (1959) in the United States.
 The technique they developed has become known as the Brown-Peterson task.